gkao25/nijiEN_fanbase_overlap/README.md

 # Nijisanji EN Fandom Overlap

-Data Science project by Gloria Kao
+Data science project by Gloria Kao

 # Introduction

-Nijisanji is a famous VTuber agency company based in Japan, with an increasingly popular overseas branch known as Nijisanji EN, which is the focus of this project.
-For people who are completely new to the concept of VTubers, the term stands for "Virtual YouTubers," which are 2D avatars that move along to the real life persons behind these, and they create content like streaming games or singing.
-The word "oshi" is a person you like greatly and support, but it can also be used as a verb.
+Nijisanji is a famous VTuber agency under the Japanese company ANYCOLOR Inc. with an increasingly popular overseas branch known as Nijisanji EN, which is the focus of this project.
+For people who are completely new to the concept of VTubers, the term stands for "Virtual YouTubers," which are 2D avatars that move along to the real life persons behind these, and they create content like streaming games or singing. ([Reference](https://virtualyoutuber.fandom.com/wiki/NIJISANJI)) The word "oshi" is a person you like greatly and support, but it can also be used as a verb.

-The **goal of this project** is to see **which Nijisanji EN livers are most likely to have overlapping fanbases/fandoms.** *(Note: this is not a prediciton problem, we are simply making inferences)*
+### Goal

-*Disclaimer*: The survey closed on June 19, 2023, which is before the announcement of Krisis.
-The dataset contains information for 30 livers that debuted before this date.
+The goal of this project is to see **which Nijisanji EN livers are most likely to have overlapping fanbases/fandoms.** In other words, if a person oshi liver X, who are they also likely to oshi? *(Note: this is not a prediciton problem, we are simply exploring the data.)*

 # Data Collection